 Our Recommendation: Install a new vent with a damper.
 This will allow you to block the airflow and direct it to the colder rooms in your condo.

 ERV systems can have a significant impact on temperature control inside condos.
 Because they continuously introduce fresh air into the units, they can help to maintain a consistent temperature throughout the condo.
 However, in some cases, the continuous flow of fresh air from an ERV system can also lead to temperature imbalances within the units.
 This is particularly true in the winter when the incoming fresh air is colder than the indoor temperature.
 To address this issue, property managers can consider adjusting the settings on the ERV system to reduce airflow during the winter months.
 Alternatively, a professional HVAC technician can evaluate the ERV system and determine the optimal solution for your specific building.

 Our Recommendation: Contact Condo ERV Specialists to look into air balancing.

 6. In-Suite HVAC Problem

-After all, your thermostat might be working fine but you still feel that your condo is too hot or too cold in winter or summer months.
+After all, your thermostat might be working fine, but you still feel that your condo gets too hot or cold in winter or summer.
 This can be due to mechanical issues in your fan coil unit.
-For all Condo HVAC Repair Services, please Contact Us directly at (416) 736-7001 to schedule a service call.
+For all Condo HVAC Repair Services, please get in touch with Us directly at (416) 736-7001 to schedule a service call.